 Keep Your Pet Busy while Home Alone

 Regular exercise and mental stimulation, socialization and interactive play are all part of a daily routine for a well-adjusted dog.
 Unfortunately, pets often spend much of their time alone.
-In order to minimize the negative aspects of this social deprivation follow these tips and help beat the "back to drool blues."
+In order to minimize the negative aspects of this social deprivation follow these tips:

-Do not leave your pet unsupervised with rawhide bones or chips or even a rope toy if they are likely to shred and ingest it.
-Flossies Dog Chews made from a beef tendon are a better option as they are great for dental hygiene and your pup will love 'em.
+- Do not leave your pet unsupervised with rawhide bones or chips or even a rope toy if they are likely to shred and ingest it.
+Bully Sticks made from a beef tendon are a better option as they are great for dental hygiene and your pup will love 'em.

-Excessive barking?
+- Excessive barking?
 Left outside, dogs can develop a barking problem.
 They may bark from boredom, to communicate, in response to external stimuli, physical need (for food or water) or frustration.
 Modify their environment to prevent excessive barking: block your dog's view of the street (close the drapes) or block off his access to rooms with front windows.
-A Citronella Bark Collar is gentle yet effective to counter barking.

 - Finally, be prepared to exercise your dog as soon as you arrive home.
 Your dog has been coping with social deprivation all day and deserves your full attention as soon as you arrive.